WordOps/docs.wordops.net/docs/getting-started/prerequesites.md

 ### Minimum

-WordOps is very lightweight, so it do not require a lot of resources
+WordOps is very lightweight, it doesn't require a lot of resources and can be installed on low end devices like Raspberry PI.
+Minimum requirements are :

-- ~30MB of free space
+- ~100MB of storage
 - 512MB RAM

 ### Recommended

-However, some services like MySQL or Redis may need more resources, and running WordOps stacks without enough resources could impact your sites performance.
+However, if you are going to use WordOps in production, some services like MySQL or Redis may need more resources, and running WordOps stacks without enough resources could impact your sites performance.
 Resources usage also highly depend on your site traffic.
-Here our recommended hardware configuration :
+Here our recommended hardware configuration for production :

 - Multi-core CPU
 - 20GB SSD storage